System-Engineering-Group-9/system-engineering-group-9.github.io/docs/implementation.md

 ### 3.5 Game Setup

 At the start of our game after character selection we load up `ARBoard Scene` and enter the state `GameSetup` when this state starts in game manager the method.
-This method essentially calls our game initaliser which checks if all core components are initalised.
+This method essentially calls our game initialiser which checks if all core components are initialised.

 ``` pseudo
 FUNCTION ConfirmManagerReady(managerName):